trollarcurrency/trollium-wallet-flutter/README.md

 ## What is Trollium?

-Trollium is a cross-platform mobile wallet for the Trollar cryptocurrency.
+Trollium is a cross platform mobile wallet for the Trollar cryptocurrency.
 It is written in Dart using [Flutter](https://flutter.io).

 | Link | Description |
 | :----- | :------ |